1. Tower of London

-Found on the south bank of the Thomas in the heart of Central London, the Eye stands 135 metres high, with a diameter of 120 metres, and cost £70 million to construct.
+Found on the south bank of the Thames in the heart of Central London, the Eye stands 135 metres high, with a diameter of 120 metres, and cost £70 million to construct.

 The Eye is a cantilevered observation wheel, supported on one side by an A-frame and tensioned steel cables.
 The wheel’s 32 capsules are air-conditioned and each hold up to 25 passengers.

 Rotating at a speed of just under 1 kilometre an hour, a complete revolution takes about half an hour.
-Around 3 million take a spin on the Eye each year, with about 40 million passengers having been carried since 2000.
+Around 3 million take a spin on the Eye each year, and in 2020 the London Eye celebrated its 20th anniversary.